-Why race bridge? - During the transition to full implementation of the 1997 OMB standards on race and ethnicity (see paragraph above), two different standards for the collection of race and ethnicity data are being used, creating incomparability across data systems.
+Why race bridge? - During the transition to full implementation of the 1997 OMB standards on race and ethnicity (see paragraph above), two different standards for the collection of race and ethnicity data were used, creating incomparability across data systems.
 For example, the 2000 and 2010 censuses collected race data in accordance with the 1997 OMB standards - resulting in population estimates for five single-race categories and up to 26 multiple-race categories.
-Because implementation of the 1997 standards within the Vital Statistics Cooperative System did not begin until 2003 and is not yet complete, Census data and vital statistics data have incomparable race categories.
-Race bridging also may be needed within a given data system because the change in the race standards results in incomparability across time, thus making it difficult to perform trend analyses.
+Because implementation of the 1997 standards within the Vital Statistics Cooperative System did not begin until 2003 and was not complete until 2018, Census data and vital statistics data had incomparable race categories for 15 years.
+(Beginning in 2016, all states have transitioned for natality data.
+Starting in 2018, all states have fully transitioned for mortality data.)
+Race bridging was also needed within a given data system because the change in the race standards resulted in incomparability across time, thus making it difficult to perform trend analyses.
 The OMB recognized that race-bridging approaches would be needed to make race data collected under the 1997 standards comparable to race data collected under the 1977 standards.
-Therefore, the OMB issued "Provisional Guidance on the Implementation of the 1997 Standards for Federal Data on Race and Ethnicity" (13).
+Therefore, the OMB issued "Provisional Guidance on the Implementation of the 1997 Standards for Federal Data on Race and Ethnicity" (19).
 The guidance document contains a detailed discussion of various bridging methods.

-What is the NCHS regression bridging method? - The bridging methodology developed by NCHS bridges the multiple-race group population counts to the four single-race categories specified in the 1977 OMB standards (14, 15).
+What is the NCHS regression bridging method? - The bridging methodology developed by NCHS bridges the multiple-race group population counts to the four single-race categories specified in the 1977 OMB standards (20,21).
 Information from the pooled 1997-2000 National Health Interview Survey (NHIS) was used to develop the bridging methodology.
 Regression models with person-level and county-level covariates were used to generate the probability of selecting each single-race category possible for a multiple-race group.
 The probabilities generated from the fitted regression models are referred to as the NHIS bridging proportions.
-The Census Bureau has applied the NHIS bridging proportions generated by NCHS to the Census 2000 and Census 2010 counts, to the annual postcensal series of estimates for 2000-2013, and to the 2000-2009 intercensal estimates (the same set of bridging proportions was applied for all estimates series).
+The Census Bureau has applied the NHIS bridging proportions generated by NCHS to the Census 2000 and Census 2010 counts, to the annual postcensal series of estimates for 2000-2018, and to the 2000-2009 intercensal estimates (the same set of bridging proportions was applied for all estimates series).
 These applications have resulted in bridged population estimates for each of the four single-race categories (White, Black or African American, American Indian or Alaska Native, and Asian or Pacific Islander) by county, age, Hispanic origin group, and sex.
-The bridging methodology is described in detail in the report, "United States Census 2000 Population with Bridged Race Categories" (which is available for download) (14).
+The bridging methodology is described in detail in the report, "United States Census 2000 Population with Bridged Race Categories" (which is available for download) (20).